Protecting Your Income and Assets

 The annual cost of nursing home care typically ranged from $42,000 to $190,000 and the average length of stay in a nursing home is 2.4 years.
 Since the median net worth of households headed by those of retirement age is about $83,000, it is clear that just two years in a nursing home could result in poverty for many who fail to plan for it effectively.

-Some people think they will save money by waiting, but it will never be cheaper than today, especially if you have a change in health.
-The cost of waiting can be devastating to your income if you cannot qualify. (cost of waiting)
+Some people think they will save money by waiting to insure, but it will never be cheaper than today, especially if you have a change in health.
+The cost of waiting can be devastating to your income if you cannot qualify.

-Today, comprehensive long term care insurance is what is most commonly available, which means that all forms of care; home care, assisted living, and nursing home are covered by the insurance.
+Comprehensive long term care insurance is what is most commonly available, which means that all forms of care; home care, assisted living, and nursing home are covered by the insurance.
+In most cases you could receive care at home, a hotel, motel, assisted living, residential care, nursing home, etc.

 If you do not have long term care insurance today you are self-insured.